 Exhibitor Trade Show Guide & Tips

 Why do exhibitors attend trade shows?
 Why are trade shows important?
-If you’re a business, you probably already know - visibility, new opportunities, industry innovations, making connections and more!
-If you’ll be attending a trade show this year as an exhibitor, there’s a lot to prepare for, but if you do it right you can enjoy the show as well as reap the benefits of a successful booth all year long.
+If you have a business, you probably already know; visibility, new opportunities, industry innovations, making connections, and more!
+If you’ll be attending a trade show this year as an exhibitor, there’s a lot to prepare for, but if you do it right, you can enjoy the show and reap the benefits of a successful booth all year long.

-Simply showing up unprepared is not an option, so taking the time to plan, come up with marketing strategies, prepare your representatives, create booth displays and materials is essential.
+Simply showing up unprepared is not an option.
+Taking the time to plan, develop marketing strategies, prepare your representatives, and create booth displays and materials is essential.
 To help you get a handle on it all (especially if it’s your first time), we’ve written this guide for trade show exhibitors, complete with tips and checklist points.
 Use it as a sort of trade show exhibitor manual to kick off your journey!

 General Planning - Trade Show Exhibitor Checklist